beergeek/Atlas_Api_Demo/README.md

 [general]
 debug=false
 ```
-The API Key permissions must be at least `Project Owner` to allow clusters to be created.
+The Atlas API Key permissions must be at least `Project Owner` to allow clusters to be created.
+Further information can be found in the MOngoDB [documentation](https://docs.atlas.mongodb.com/configure-api-access).

 The application listens on localhost on port 5000 via HTTP, the script can be modified manually to change network device, port and use HTTPS if desired.